Melonz/old-blog/_posts/2017-08-25-Rebranding.md

 id: new_branding
 author: TheRandomMelon
 author-link: https://twitter.com/RandomMelonYT
-desc: We've stopped wrongly using "Melonz, Inc." and we've switched to "Melonz Development".
+desc: We've stopped wrongly using 'Melonz Inc.' and we've switched to 'Melonz Development'.
 Learn more.
 ---

 # Why'd you do this?